Hammer&Hope

 That political trajectory intensified over the course of the past year.
 In the days after Hamas’s Oct.
 7 attacks, the White House press secretary called the small handful of House representatives in favor of a cease-fire “repugnant and disgraceful.”
 But in the months that followed, movement activists used the congressional cease-fire resolution introduced by Rep. Cori Bush as an organizing tool, rallying around the demand to sign on to the resolution as they bird-dogged elected officials around the country.
 Increasing numbers of Democratic politicians came out for a cease-fire, and city government resolutions popped up around the country calling for the same.
 In the spring, more than 50 Democratic politicians — Rep. Nancy Pelosi among them — signed a letter that called for conditioning aid.
 Overt tensions between Biden’s and Netanyahu’s governments emerged, though Biden refused to draw a “red line” no matter the extent of Israeli atrocities.

 Bipartisan support for Israel has remained stubbornly resilient for decades.
 And the strategy to build a progressive bloc within the Democratic Party has suffered some significant defeats, among them the primary losses of Cori Bush and Jamaal Bowman after unprecedented spending by AIPAC.
 The lobby spent nearly $15 million over the course of a few weeks to drown out Bowman’s campaign with attack ads that painted him as an out-of-touch radical.
-And while members of the Shave become increasingly vocal in calling for an arms embargo, discussion of even conditioning aid have quieted among centrist Democrats.
+And while members of the Squad become increasingly vocal in calling for an arms embargo, discussion of even conditioning aid have quieted among centrist Democrats.

 James Zogby, a longtime Democratic insider, founder of the Arab American Institute, and a supporter of Uncommitted, called the DNC’s rejection of a Palestinian American speaker an “unforced error.”
 But the callousness of the party leadership at the convention and the Harris campaign’s refusal to meet with Uncommitted organizers since indicate a deliberate posture by Democratic Party leaders.
 The genocide not only continues unabated but also has expanded.
 Refusing a Palestinian speaker was part and parcel of normalizing mass violence in Palestine and justifying ongoing U.S. support.